 Nonstick: If you've read other articles on our site, then you know that we are not fans of nonstick cookware.
 This is mostly because the chemicals used in PTFE coatings are unregulated and have contaminated a huge percentage of the planet's water supply; this continues today even though many coatings are touted as "toxin free" and free of chemicals like PFOA.

 Unfortunately, the vast majority of Japanese rice cookers have nonstick inner pots, all made with PTFE.
 And the ones we found that had stainless steel inner pots did not get good reviews.
-(We share one below in the Honorable Mentions section, but because of the poor reviews we did not test it and cannot recommend it.)
+(We share one below in the Honorable Mentions section, but because of the low percentage of 4- and 5star reviews we did not test it and cannot recommend it.)

 The good news is that rice cookers operate at well below unsafe temperatures for PTFE, so they are safe to use.
 You have to be careful when washing, and always use the plastic spatula that came with the cooker to avoid scratching the pot.
 Do not put a nonstick inner pot in the dishwasher.